DanWilliams24/DanWilliams24.github.io/index.markdown

 <br />
 ![Me](./images/headshot_2022_cropped.jpg){: style="width:200px;height: auto; align:left; float: left; margin-right:15px;"}
 <br />
-Hello, my name is Daniel!
-I am an undergraduate student and Meyerhoff Scholar majoring in computer science at UMBC.
-I have experiences at Johns Hopkins Applied Physics Laboratory as a former CIRCUIT Research Fellow and Massachusetts Institute of Technology as an MSRP Research Intern.
-I am passionate about deep learning research, physics, software development, and science.
-My current research focuses on <b>Deep Learning for Nuclear Fission Power Plant (NPP) Optimization</b>.
-I also have experience in computer vision, cybersecurity, and robotics.
+<b>My name is Daniel Williams, I am a highly motivated senior undergraduate majoring in computer science with a focus on AI/ML at the University of Maryland, Baltimore County, graduating in Spring 2024.</b>  My research interests lie in utilizing AI to tackle challenges in physics and clean energy.
+He has a strong research background in nuclear energy, previously conducting award-winning fusion and fission research at Princeton Plasma Physics Laboratory (PPPL) and Massachusetts Institute Of Technology (MIT) respectively.
+Additionally, he has published research on ethical hacking during his time at Johns Hopkins Applied Physics Laboratory.
+In the future, Daniel hopes to earn a Ph.D. applying Artificial Intelligence to optimize existing sustainable energy options and enable fusion energy as a carbon-free energy source.
+He also seeks to become a professor, advocating for diversity and science literacy in local communities.

 <br />

 Welcome to my personal website.
 Here, you can find details about who I am and what I do.
 I have gained experience in a variety of different languages, platforms, and technologies, while also trying to do some good in the world along the way.
 <br />

-<p align="center"> 🔭 <i>I am actively looking for internship opportunities for Summer 2023.
-Please feel free to reach out with opportunities you believe I'd be a good fit for!</i>
+<p align="center"> 🔭 <i>I am no longer looking for internship opportunities for Summer 2023.
+Still, please feel free to reach out with opportunities you believe I'd be a good fit for!</i>
 </p>